tommagnusson/article_classification/README.md

 `$ python3 classify.py spamScoredArticles.csv`

+## Exporting just the scored articles into separate CSV
+Saves just the scored articles from the first csv into the second csv.

+`$ python3 classify.py spamScoredArticles.csv --scored onlyScored.csv`

 ## TODO
- - Auto-open Chrome with stock symbol description and article link
+ - Auto-open Chrome with stock symbol description and article line
- - export scored-only articles into separate csv